-OXY CA ARD IS VA ALID ONL M92010-P66766 Y WHEN SIGNED AND DATED.
-PORTION FOR YOUR REC D RETURN THIS PORTION OBUS MEDICAL, INC The I Board of Directors recommends you vote FOR following: , Ĭ. Election of Directors For Against Abstain 1a.
+M92010-P66766 KEEP T HIS PORTION FOR YOUR RECORDS THIS PRO XY CA RD IS VA LID ONL Y WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONL GLOBUS MEDICAL, INC. The Board of Directors recommends you vote FOR the following: 1.
+Election of Directors For Against Abstain 1a.
 David D. Davidar 0 0 0 1b.
-Robert W. Liptak 0 0 0 The aron Board of Directors recommends you vote FOR 2 To approve, in an advisory vote, the Company's executive П Ω П NOTE: This proxy is solicited on behalf of the Boa rd of Directors. compensation (the Say-on-Pay Vote).
-U U U with the instructions given hereon.
-If no instruct this proxy will be voted "FOR" election of the in accordance ions are given, nominees for NOTE: I his proxy is solicited on behalf of the Bos This proxy, when properly executed, will be voted with the instructions given hereon.
-If no instruct this proxy will be voted "FOR" election of the election as director, "FOR" Proposal 2, and proxies deem advisable on such other matters a come before the Annual Meeting and any ar postponement thereof. as the named s may properly postponement thereof. ajournment of Pleas e sign exactly as your name(s) appear(s) hereon.
-When : igning as s attorney, executor, admi perso or pa e sign exactly as your name(s) appear(s) hereon.
-When instrator, or other fiduciary, please give full title as such.
-Jonally All holders must sign.
-If a corporation or partnershipstrhership name by authorized officer. oint own o, please : ers should e sign in full c each sign corporate Signa ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Robert W. Liptak 0 0 0 The Board of Directors recommends you vote FOR proposal 2.
+To approve, in an advisory vote, the Company's executive compensation (the Say-on-Pay Vote).
+0 0 0 NOTE: This proxy is solicited on behalf of the Board of Direct This proxy, when properly executed, will be voted in accorda with the instructions given hereon.
+If no instructions are given this proxy will be voted "FOR" election of the nominees election as director, "FOR" Proposal 2, and as the nar proxies deem advisable on such other matters as may prop come before the Annual Meeting and any adjournment postponement thereof. nce en, for ned erly Please sign exactly as your name(s) appear(s) hereon.
+When sign administrator, or other fiduciary, please give full title as such.
+Joi personally, All holders must sign.
+If a corporation or partnership, or partnership name by authorized officer. ining as int owne please s attorney, e ers should e eign in full c executor, each sign orporate

+Signature (Joint Owners)